O-R-G/in-formation/readme.md

 --

-serverdial.js is based on this tutorial for working with the gyroscope: http://www.asterixcreative.com/blog/mobile-gyroscope-with-javascript-and-quaternions-programming-tutorial-part-1/
+in-formation is based on serverdial.js which is based on this tutorial for working with the gyroscope: http://www.asterixcreative.com/blog/mobile-gyroscope-with-javascript-and-quaternions-programming-tutorial-part-1/

 there are two ways to model 3d transformations --